MathiasSoender/DL_woodsense/README.md

-# DL_woodsense
+# Anomaly detection in multivariate time series using LSTM Autoencoders.

-Anomaly detection in multivariate time series using e.g. LSTM- or Transformer Autoencoders.
+Please see the Wiki for our progress.